rpashev/react-movie-app-mern/README.md

 # Movie App
 A responsive single page application allowing registered users to search for movies in an external database and organize the movies in userlists.
 This app is built with the MERN stack - Mongo/Express/React/Node.

-Here you can find the [REST API](https://github.com/rpashev/rest-movie-apps) that I have created.
+Here you can find the **[REST API](https://github.com/rpashev/rest-movie-apps)** that I have created for the app.
-The application uses [OMDB Api](https://www.omdbapi.com/) as a movie database.
+The application uses **[OMDB Api](https://www.omdbapi.com/)** as a movie database.
 > Live demo coming soon

 ## Table of Contents